 Assuming you receive the coveted invitation, you could use the Delta Platinum Medallion status, access to exclusive invite-only events, and the privilege of being a part of one of the most exclusive communities worldwide.

-Increase your chances today of getting an invitation, by starting out with the Platinum Card from American Express.
+Increase your chances today of getting an invitation, by starting out with the Amex Platinum Card.
 It shares similar benefits with the Amex Black Card, and it's the closest option you'll find if the Amex Centurion seems too far fetched to earn.

 If you have the budget, the Amex Centurion is a dream come true, but don't take our word for it; here are quotes from actual Amex Centurion cardholders…